 |Simple Guide To Indoor Grow Light Spectrum & Color Temperature||How To Choose The BEST LED Grow Light For Your Hydroponic Garden|

 Not Understanding Hydroponic Nutrients

-There’s a little more to hydroponic nutrients then mixing good solution to water ratio.
+There’s a little more to hydroponic nutrients than mixing a good solution to water ratio.
 Plants require different N-P-K ratios and other minerals at different points in the growth cycle.
 When plants are in their vegetative growth stage they require more nitrogen.
 In the flowering stage more potassium and phosphorus.

 There are many different types of hydroponic nutrients on the market with different ratios.
-It’s best to do a little research on the plant your growing to determine what it needs at what times to make sure you’re giving your hydroponic garden what it needs to reach its full potential.
+It’s best to do a little research on the plant you’re growing to determine what it needs at what times to make sure you’re giving your hydroponic garden everything to reach its full potential.